 Current arrangements: Overview

-The admissions arrangements differ depending on the type of school.
+The admissions arrangements for each schol will differ depending on the type of school.

 Community and voluntary controlled schools

 If the number of applications for admission to a school exceeds the school's published admissions number (PAN) then the available places for the school are allocated in strict accordance with its oversubscription criteria.

 Admission arrangements 2021-22 (September 2021 admission)

 The admission arrangements for admission year of 2021-22 have now been determined by the county council.

 There are no changes to the general arrangements or oversubscription criteria applied on behalf of community and voluntary controlled schools for whom the local authority is the responsible admitting authority.